Aadhil-job/RPS-PowerClash/README.md

-🎮 RPS Arena
+🎮 RPS Power Clash

 A retro twist on the classic Rock–Paper–Scissors — now with power-ups!

 ✨ About the Game

-RPS Arena is a fun, lightweight web game where you battle against the computer in Rock–Paper–Scissors — but with a twist.
+RPS Power Clash is a fun, lightweight web game where you battle against the computer in Rock–Paper–Scissors — but with a twist.
 Use special power-ups to flip the game in your favor, manage cooldowns, and race to 5 points to win.

 ⚡ Features